-Mr. McInnes has over 20 years' experience in the mineral exploration industry.
-Since 1993, Mr. McInnes has been a founder, President and director of a number of publicly-traded mineral exploration companies.
-He is currently Executive Vice Chairman of Alterra (March 2011 to Present), a Director with True Gold (December 2012 to present), and Chairman of Blackstone Ventures Inc., an exploration and development-stage company focused on Scandinavian exploration (1993 to Present).
-Mr. McInnes is also Chair of the board of directors of Prostate Cancer Canada (February 2013 to Present), a director of the Clean Energy Association of British Columbia, and a Governor of the Business Council of British Columbia.
+Mr. McInnes has 30 years' experience in the mineral exploration industry, and in that time has raised approximately \$1 billion in debt and equity financing.
+Since 1993, Mr. McInnes has been a founder, President and director of a number of publicly-traded mineral exploration companies and has sat on numerous audit committees.
+He is currently Executive Vice Chair of Alterra (March 2011 to Present), a Director with True Gold (December 2012 to present), and Chairman of Blackstone Ventures Inc., an exploration and development-stage company focused on Scandinavian exploration (1993 to Present).
+Mr. McInnes is also a director, and current Chair of the board of directors of Prostate Cancer Canada (June 2012 to Present), a director of the Clean Energy Association of British Columbia, and a Governor of the Business Council of British Columbia.
 He is a past-President and director of the Association for Mineral Exploration British Columbia and a past director of the Prospectors and Developers Association of Canada.
-Mr. McInnes was previously Vice Chairman of Blue Gold (September 2011 to December 2012), a director of Fronteer (2001 to April 2011) and was the founder of Kutcho Copper Corp. (formerly Western Keltic Mines Inc.), holding the position of President from 1993 to 2006, and Vice Chair and CEO of Plutonic from June 1999 to March 2011, a renewable power development company he founded with a portfolio of clean-energy projects, which merged with Alterra.
+Mr. McInnes was previously Vice Chair of Blue Gold (September 2011 to December 2012), a director of Fronteer (2001 to April 2011) and was the founder of Kutcho Copper Corp. (formerly Western Keltic Mines Inc.), holding the position of President from 1993 to 2006, and Vice Chair and CEO of Plutonic from June 1999 to March 2011, a renewable power development company he founded with a portfolio of clean-energy projects, which merged with Alterra.
+Mr. McInnes holds a B.A. from Dalhousie University.